 - Smoking anywhere on the property. - Using or possessing grills and fire pits outside of the designated area.
-Both items are available for use near the pool area. - Any open flame within 50 feet of any building. - Storing any flammable or combustible materials inside any of the units. - Using space heaters that operate using kerosene or propane fuel sources.
-Concessions are made for electric heaters as long as they have the "Tip Over - Shut Off" safety feature. - Blocking walkways, breezeways, or stairwells with items that may impeded the evacuation of a resident or visitor.
-This also includes the chaining of bicycles to handrails. - Using or possessing candles. - Using open burner cooking devices. - Using or possessing halogen lamps.
+Both items are available for use near the pool area.

+- Any open flame within 50 feet of any building. - Storing any flammable or combustible materials inside any of the units. - Using space heaters that operate using kerosene or propane fuel sources.
+Concessions are made for electric heaters if they have the "Tip Over Shut Off" safety feature. - Blocking walkways, breezeways, or stairwells with items that may impeded the evacuation of a resident or visitor.
+This also includes the chaining of bicycles to handrails. - Using or possessing candles/torches. - Using open burner cooking devices, electric frying pans, and hot plates. - Using or possessing halogen or oil lamps.

-Fire Code Violations of Note:
+Fire Code Violations to Note: